 Once you’ve finished your wine and you’re after something boozier, head downstairs and through the dark alleyways into the basement bar called Apollonia.
 Housed in a Sicilian bandit’s drinking den, the bar pays homage to Apollonia – the patroness of The Godfather novel.
 It’s your speakeasy bar with dimly lit lighting, red accents and a wall of spirits that wrap around the entire bar.
 Highlights include the pineapple negroni with pineapple rum, Apollonia vermouth, Italian bitters and sea salt.
 Should you be after a late-night snack, the bar serves up a mean meatball sub that will have you fighting off your company for the last bite.

-Lana will bring more feminine energy to the venue to counteract the masculinity in the downstairs bar.
-It will be a place to gather with friends or host corporate meetings with guaranteed good vibes.
+Lana welcomes feminine energy to the venue to counteract the masculinity in the downstairs bar.
+It’s a place to gather with friends or host corporate meetings with guaranteed good vibes.
 Jump on a communal table, order share plates and sip on cocktails poured from taps in the middle of the table, all while DJs pump beats in the background.
+Leaning into Lana’s zero-waste ethos and sustainable propositioning, the restaurant offers a set menu only, with two courses for $69, three courses for $85, or a five-course tasting menu for $99 per person.
 And ladies, get excited about the LED-lit mirrors in the bathrooms.

 Hinchcliff House Events will take over the top floor and is a black canvas with exposed brick, wooden beams and original windows offering natural light.
 With a capacity of 170 people, the venue has already been taking enquiries for weddings and corporate events.